marmalade/gbsgamejam/QuickGameTemplate/ReadMe.QuickGameTemplate.txt

 By: Nick Smith and Jamie Grossman
 Using Template: Marmalade Quick Project

 This is a template project to help you get started building a Quick game.
-It is a full but compact game, demonstrating essential functionality an and designed to be easily used as a starting point for your own game projects.

-Currently only the menu and data save/load part of the game is implemented.
+It provides a skeleton implementation of a few scenes around which you can build your game.

 **Features demonstrated**